Click here for information regarding Covid-19 and Online Consultations

 The nursing staff and board-certified anesthesiologist will perform additional history and physical assessments to assure optimal patient health and safety.
 Sometimes patients will be asked to obtain medical clearance in addition to routine lab or blood work prior to surgery and this will be reviewed as well.

 The liposuction surgery may be performed under local anesthesia for smaller areas or less involved surgeries.
-Areas that involve more fat removal or when multiple areas are to be liposuctioned, general anesthesia is usually more comfortable for the patient and allows for the most precision on the part of the surgeon.
+When areas that involve more fat removal or when multiple areas are to be liposuctioned, general anesthesia is usually more comfortable for the patient and allows for the most precision on the part of the surgeon.

 Liposuction Videos with Dr. Kenneth Hughes